-Between serving up a meal that didn’t include all the food groups and not making it to that playdate (again), it can be easy to feel like you’re not cutting it in the parent department.
+Between taking your own Zoom calls in between your kids’ online schooling sessions and ordering takeout for the fourth time this week, it can be easy to feel like you’re not cutting it in the parent department (2020, need we say more?).
 But, enough with the mom guilt.
-Whether it’s a mantra or a life goal, it’s essential to find something that you can tell yourself every day in order to be content.
-We talked to the experts and came with 10 easy statements to get you started.
+Whether it’s a mantra or a life goal, it’s essential to find something that you can tell yourself every day in order to stay positive.
+We talked to the experts and came with 12 easy statements to get you started.
 Keep reading to see them all.

 1. I am a good parent.
 It's easy to criticize ourselves and focus on how we think we're failing as a mom or dad.
 But parenting is tough, and we're all doing the best we can.
 Acknowledge that fact, and tell yourself out loud, every day, that you're a good parent.

 2. Loving myself is the greatest gift I can give to my child.
 Kids are sponges and they learn from us.
 So if your kiddos know you appreciate yourself, they will learn to love themselves.
 That's one of the greatest gifts we can give our kids.